HishamLY/DaHo-documentation/README.md

 First, you must install a **decent text editor** like VSCode, Atom, Sublime, or Notepad++.
 Please **AVOID** things like **Geany**, **WordPad**, others embedded text editor, or even **Notepad** to do the code documentation.

-This guide assumes you have **basic understanding** over `C++` language and will cover how to setup VSCode, Atom, and Sublime to do a good documentation on the code.
-Please use UNIX based OS like Linux or MacOS, if you use Windows don't forget to convert the line ending from `CRLF` to `LF` in the text editor
+This guide assumes you have **basic understanding** over `C++` language and will cover how to setup VSCode to do a good documentation on the code.
+Please use UNIX based OS like Linux or MacOS, if you use Windows don't forget to convert the line ending from `CRLF` to `LF` in the text editor.

 ## Our Code Conventions